 - Electrical Engineering

 How to apply

-Tufts undergraduate students with a cumulative GPA (through the fall semester of the junior year) of 3.20 for the B.S.-M.S. program are strongly encouraged to apply.
-Please note, applicants not meeting the GPA requirement will still be considered and reviewed by the department.
+Tufts undergraduate students with a cumulative GPA of 3.20 for the B.S.-M.S. program are strongly encouraged to apply.
+Please note that applicants not meeting the GPA requirement will still be considered and reviewed by the department.

 - In the section titled "Application Information", choose your program of study, which will be listed alphabetically by department.